walberh96/walberh96/README.md

 ## About Me
 - 🐧 Love linux and open source.
 - 🎮 Love game development.
-- 💻 Skilled in C#, Unity, .NET and game design.
+- 💻 Skilled in C#, Unity, .NET and game development.
 - 🚀 Always learning and exploring new technologies.
 - 🤝 Happy to collaborate on interesting projects.